Luzkan/smells/content/smells/vertical-separation.md

 #### **Law of Demeter Principle Violation**

-Things that are related with each other, should be as close to each other as possible.
+Things related to each other should be as close to each other as possible.

 #### **No Additional Value**